MouhammadAyoub/Library-Management-System/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](https://github.com/MouhammadAyoub/Library-Management-System/blob/main/LICENSE) for more information.
+Copyright © 2022, Mohammad Ayoub

 <p align="right">(<a href="#readme-top">back to top</a>)</p>